expo/expo/packages/expo-clipboard/README.md

 ### Configure for iOS

-Run `npx pod-install` after installing the npm package.
+Run `npx pod-install` after installing the library.

 ### Configure for Android